Krzysztofe/godziny/README.md

 * Install dependencies: **npm install** or **yarn install**
 * Start the development server: **cd .\godziny\godziny\ npm start** or **yarn start**
 * The app will be available at: http://localhost:3000/godziny
+* * Application is connected to a production <a href = "https://github.com/Krzysztofe/godziny-server">express server --></a> with CORS enabled for all origins (*), allowing requests from any frontend URL.